chloej7749/191/DistanceToKm.md

 https://1drv.ms/i/c/04e020fac6629467/EQb8u1nMqMFOkupWQ7r-FSABK7yK1mtN4Y0HwyHJzcngqQ?e=qWFA3m

 ## Question:
 The most difficult part of this lab was just understanding the spinner syntax and getting used to GUI.
-There was a lot of code involved in this, and the lecture was a great resource that I used for assistance in this lab.
+There was a lot of code involved in this (slightly overwhelming), and the lecture was a great resource that I used for assistance in this lab.

 ## Video: